-Rereading that post now, I remember, so vividly, where I was when I wrote it, and what I was feeling: frustration, exhaustion, regret on one hand, but on the other, excitement and motivation.
-A kind of mindful, mature sense of self-awareness.
+Rereading that post now, I remember, so vividly, where I was when I wrote it, and what I was feeling.
 I felt, for the first time, maybe ever, really sure of what I wanted (and what I didn’t), and confident that it was the right thing.
-And I felt ready to start the journey to achieve it.

-Now, 12 months later, I feel a genuine sense of pride and appreciation that I am able to return here and say that I accomplished precisely what I set out to in 2018.
+Now, 12 months later, I feel a genuine sense of gratitude that I am able to return here and say that I accomplished precisely what I set out to in 2018.
 I took some big risks and they paid off.

 And so, on this New Year’s Day, as one chapter closes and another opens, I just want to put down in words that I hope that 2019 brings for me, and for anyone who might be reading this, the only things I think any of us can really ask for: peace, joy and fulfillment, however we each define them.
 More love.
 More passion.
 More knowledge.
 More creativity.
 More life.